 Q: Who are our Littles?

-A: Our Littles are Jewish boys and girls, ages 6 and older, who could benefit from an additional committed, attentive, and positive adult role model.
+A: Our Littles are Jewish youth, ages 6-17, who could benefit from an additional committed, attentive, and positive adult role model.
 Our Littles are children who are being raised by single or same-sex parents, have siblings with special needs, are living with a grandparent or other guardian, have experienced significant loss, or are otherwise in need of additional support they may not get anywhere else.

 Q: How long is the commitment?